 GRADY: Oh, they're somewhere around.
 I'm not quite sure at the moment, sir.

-Delbert Grady dismisses Jack's questions, which one could take as the obliviousness of some ghostly lost soul, but brings to mind for me the waiter in Remains of the Day who was so devoted to his employer that he had almost nothing left for his family, which is often the case with films of servants of the upper class.
+Delbert Grady dismisses Jack's questions, which one could take as the obliviousness of some ghostly lost soul, but brings to mind for me the waiter in Remains of the Day who was so devoted to his employer that he had almost nothing left for his family.
+One's life was in service to the upper class.

 Jack takes Grady's napkin from him.